2019 Wisconsin Supreme Court election

 The 2019 Wisconsin Supreme Court election was held on Tuesday, April 2, 2019, to elect a justice to the Wisconsin Supreme Court for a ten-year term.
-The Incumbent justice, Shirley Abrahamson, retired after 43 years on the court, the longest in the history of the Wisconsin Supreme Court.
+The incumbent justice, Shirley Abrahamson, retired after 43 years on the court, the longest in the history of the Wisconsin Supreme Court.
 Although the Wisconsin Supreme Court justices are considered nonpartisan, Abrahamson identified as a liberal and voted with the liberal 3–4 minority on the court.
-Wisconsin Court of Appeals judge Brian Hagedorn narrowly defeated Chief Judge of the Wisconsin Court of Appeals Lisa Neubauer, shifting the ideology of the court towards conservatives.
+Two colleagues on District II of the Wisconsin Court of Appeals faced off in the general election with judge Brian Hagedorn narrowly defeating Chief judge Lisa Neubauer, shifting the ideology of the court towards conservatives.

 This is the most recent time that a conservative candidate has won election to the court.
-It is also the only contested supreme court election election held since 2016 that did not see a liberal candidate win at least 55% of the vote against a conservative candidate (as has been the outcomes of the 2018, 2020, 2023, and 2025 elections).
+It is also the only contested Supreme Court election held since 2016 that did not see a liberal candidate win at least 55% of the vote against a conservative candidate; that was the outcome of the 2018, 2020, 2023, 2025, and 2026 elections.

 Background

 The 2018 and 2019 elections are the fifth instance in the court's history in which two consecutive elections were for open seats (without an incumbent running).
-(Note: The five previous instances in Wisconsin state history in which consecutive supreme court elections have been for open seats were:
+(Note: The four previous instances in Wisconsin state history in which consecutive supreme court elections have been for open seats were: